 Moving to Sweden is a big step, but many people find the move to be a very positive experience.
 From fantastic employment perks to the excellent healthcare, Sweden is known for taking excellent care of its citizens, who are lucky enough to live in one of the happiest nations.
 To help you in your planning, we’ve included some information about living in Sweden that you might find helpful.

 Individuals living in Sweden experience an excellent standard of life and are ranked among the happiest populations in the world.
 Sweden is a socially progressive country with equitable wealth distribution.
 The country is also environmentally conscious and invests in the wellbeing of its citizens and residents.
 It’s also a beautiful country with a strong outdoor lifestyle and a friendly population.

 While larger cities in Sweden, like Stockholm, face the common problem of housing shortages (therefore making homes more expensive) the rest of the country is typically affordable.
-For between £100,000 - £200,000 you should be able to find a perfectly respectable home in Sweden, especially in the more affordable areas which are not in large cities or on the coast.
+For between £100,000 - £200,000 you should be able to find a perfectly respectable home in Sweden, especially in the more affordable areas which are coastal or within major city centres.